› Ask yourself:

 E. A Change in Serbian Media, starting in 1994

 “The War in Bosnia continues, but for our television screen it no longer exists,” said a Serbian TV correspondent.
 A Politka editor declared: “We are trying to control passions in Serbia.”

-Milosevic began to distance himself from Radovan’s mission of uniting all Serbs in Bosnia and instead directed his focus to peace negotiations, which he later represented the interests of Bosnian Serbs in.
+Milosevic began to distance himself from Radovan’s mission of uniting all Serbs in Bosnia and instead directed his focus to peace negotiations, in which he later represented the interests of Bosnian Serbs.